zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

   encapsulation to be followed quite strictly.
 This is obviously less of a concern in other typed/compiled languages, but then you lose the flexibility and speed of work in python.
-- I also feel I end up writing a lot of boiler plate code, and ABM APIs tend not to offer much apart from templates classes, or the patterns they do recommend tend to be quite restrictive.
+- I also feel I end up writing a lot of boilerplate code, and ABM APIs tend not to offer much apart from templates classes, or the patterns they do recommend tend to be quite restrictive.